 Pledged Funds.
-Pledged Funds shall be deposited upon receipt by the Trustee in any of the Funds or Accounts established under the Trust Agreement (other than the Prior Bonds Debt Service Fund or in the Section 10 Reserve Fund), as directed by the Authority in a certificate of an Authorized Officer, provided that Pledged Funds may not be used to pay the principal of or interest on Guaranteed Bonds.
-If there are insufficient moneys in the Revenue Fund to make the deposits required by clauses (iii) and (iv) under the section "Revenue Fund" above on any date on which such deposits are required, the Trustee shall notify the Authority, the BHE and the Comptroller of the amount of any such insufficiency and that a deposit of Pledged Funds may be required to cure such insufficiency, such notice to be provided no later than 10 days after the date on which such deposits were required and substantially in the form as provided for by the Trust Agreement.
+Pledged Funds shall be deposited upon receipt by the Trustee in any of the Funds or Accounts established under the Trust Agreement, as directed by the Authority in a certificate of an Authorized Officer.
+If there are insufficient moneys in the Revenue Fund to make the deposits required by clauses (i) and (ii) under the section "Revenue Fund" above on any date on which such deposits are required, the Trustee shall notify the Authority, the BHE and the Comptroller of the amount of any such insufficiency and that a deposit of Pledged Funds may be required to cure such insufficiency, such notice to be provided no later than 10 days after the date on which such deposits were required and substantially in the form as provided for by the Trust Agreement.

 Debt Service Payments.
 The Authority covenants that it will promptly pay the principal of and the interest on every Bond at the place, on the dates and in the manner provided in the Trust Agreement and in said Bond, and any premium required for the retirement of said Bond by purchase or redemption, according to the true intent and meaning thereof.
 Except as otherwise provided in the Trust Agreement, such principal, interest and premium are payable solely from Revenues pledged therefore under the Trust Agreement and moneys in the funds and accounts pledged therefore under the Trust Agreement.
-The Authority covenants that it will perform and observe each and every agreement, condition, covenant and obligation on its part to be performed and observed under the Contract, (i) to the end that the Commonwealth Guaranty therein provided and the pledge of the full faith and credit of the Commonwealth for such Commonwealth Guaranty shall remain in full force and effect and binding upon the Commonwealth as authorized by the Act and provided by the Contract, said Commonwealth Guaranty and pledge being evidenced by the guaranty executed on each Prior Bond by an officer of the BHE, and (ii) to the end that the Pledged Funds therein provided and the pledge thereof shall remain in full force and effect and binding upon the Commonwealth as authorized by the Act and provided by the Contract.
+The Authority covenants that it will perform and observe each and every agreement, condition, covenant and obligation on its part to be performed and observed under the Contract, to the end that the Pledged Funds therein provided and the pledge thereof shall remain in full force and effect and binding upon the Commonwealth as authorized by the Act and provided by the Contract.